xopclabs/zmk-lang-switch/README.md

 ```

 ## Configuration

-You'll need to define a keycode for language switching hotkey in your system (`alt+shift` for me on Linux and Windows).
-I also define layer id's with meaningful names.
-3 behaviors (in `.keymap` file or in a separate `.dtsi`):
+You need to define a keycode for the language-switching hotkey on your system (e.g., `Alt+Shift` on Linux and Windows).
+It is also advisable to define layer IDs with meaningful names.
+For example, add the following three definitions in your `.keymap` file or in a separate `.dtsi` file:

 ```dtsi
 #define ENG 0
 #define RU 1
 #define LANGSW LA(LSHIFT)
 ```

-Create a language switch behavior.
-You'll use it to switch to a target language layer like this `&ls RU`.
-When pressed, this behavior combines switching to language's layers with pressing `LANGSW` enough times to switch to target language.
+Create a language switch behavior that you will use to switch to a target language layer (e.g. `&ls RU`).
+When pressed, this behavior both switches to the specified language layer and sends the `LANGSW` keycode enough times to change the target language.

-**Keep in mind that keyboard doesn't know anything about actual OS language!** This means that "out of sync" situations might happen (keyboard thinks it's on ENG, but in reality OS is on Russian), which might be resolved by pressing `LANGSW` manually.
-This also means that you should define your keyboard layers in according to your OS' keyboard layout order.
+**Keep in mind that the keyboard does not know the actual OS language!** This means that "out of sync" situations might occur (for example, the keyboard might assume it’s on ENG while the OS is actually set to Russian).
+This issue can be resolved by pressing `LANGSW` manually.
+It also means you should define your keyboard layers in the same order as the OS language order.
 ```dtsi
 ls: lang_switch {
     compatible = "zmk,behavior-lang-switch";